salc2/2018js13k-entry/README.md

 https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps/Square_tilemaps_implementation:_Scrolling_maps

-I wanted some post-processing effect just to bring up a bit of grunch to the final rendering so I managed to use this tutorial shader in webgl:
+I wanted some post-processing effect just to bring up a bit of grunge to the final rendering so I managed to use this tutorial shader in webgl:

 https://github.com/mattdesl/lwjgl-basics/wiki/ShaderLesson3